-The Catholic Diocese of Charleston (the "Diocese"), a unit of the Roman Catholic Church, is a non-profit corporation solely organized under the laws of the State of South Carolina under the name of Bishop of Charleston.
+The Catholic Diocese of Charleston (the "Diocese"), a unit of the Roman Catholic Church, is a corporation sole, organized under the laws of the State of South Carolina under the name Bishop of Charleston.
 The Diocese comprises the entire state of South Carolina with Charleston as its See city.
 Founded on July 11, 1820 by Pope Pius VII, it is one of the oldest Catholic dioceses in the United States.
-There are currently 116 active Catholic parishes and missions across the state and 32 Catholic schools with 28 Elementary Schools, 2 Diocesan High Schools, and 2 Private Catholic High Schools.
+There are currently 116 active Catholic parishes and missions across the state and 33 Catholic schools with 28 elementary schools, 3 diocesan high schools, and 2 private Catholic high schools.
 There are no shareholders to the corporation, only the holder of the office of Bishop.

 The Diocese consists of various distinct operating entities administered through the Diocesan structure.
 Each entity maintains its own separate accounts and carries on specific services and programs.
-The various entities can be categorized as follows: the Chancery of the Diocese of Charleston (the "Chancery"), which includes various diocesan level programs or activities (pastoral, church personnel development, educational support and the Diocesan educational offices for Catholic Youth Ministry, Religious Education, and the Catholic Schools Office, Diocesan cemeteries, cooperative investment and lending program, and supporting services involving certain insurance activities and the Diocesan newspaper, The Miscellany) and diocesan level administrative support offices; Parishes and Missions; Diocesan Educational Entities; Catholic Charities; and others.
-The accompanying financial statements include only the programs and administrative support offices of the Chancery of the Diocese of Charleston.
+The various entities can be categorized as follows: the Chancery of the Diocese of Charleston (the "Chancery"), which includes various diocesan level programs or activities (pastoral, church personnel development, educational support and the Diocesan educational offices for Catholic Youth Ministry, Religious Education, and the Catholic Schools Office, Diocesan cemeteries, cooperative investment and lending program, and supporting services involving certain insurance activities and the Diocesan newspaper, The Miscellany) and diocesan level administrative support offices; Parishes and Missions; Diocesan Educational Entities; Catholic Charities of the Diocese of Charleston; and others.
+The accompanying financial statements include only the programs and administrative support offices of the Chancery.